kalen-luraschi/CSCI-331-04-group-7/README.md

 Reference: https://medium.com/data-science/a-puzzle-for-ai-eb7a3cb8e599

 Developers:
-Kalen Luraschi
+- Kalen Luraschi
-Ethan white
+- Ethan White
-Daniel Birley
+- Daniel Birley

 How to run the project guid:
+- In the `code` folder run `python 2048.py`